2014 South Carolina Gamecocks football team

 The 2014 South Carolina Gamecocks football team represented the University of South Carolina in the 2014 NCAA Division I FBS football season.
 The Gamecocks competed as a member of the Southeastern Conference (SEC) as part of its East Division.
-The team was led by head coach Steve Spurrier, in his tenth year, and played its home games at Williams-Brice Stadium in Columbia, South Carolina.
+The team was led by head coach Steve Spurrier, in his tenth year, and played its home games at Williams–Brice Stadium in Columbia, South Carolina.
 They finished the season 7–6, 3–5 in SEC play to finish in fifth place in the East Division.
 They were invited to the Independence Bowl where they defeated Miami (FL).

+After three eleven-win seasons, South Carolina began ranked No. 9 in the country, and tied for the eleventh-best odds to win the national championship.
+However, despite Dylan Thompson breaking the school record and leading the SEC in passing yards, this season would mark the end of South Carolina's golden age.
+The opening upset blowout loss to No. 21 Texas A&M snapped the Gamecocks' eighteen-game home winning streak.
+The Gamecocks rebounded, winning the next three games, including an upset over No. 6 Georgia.
+However, South Carolina lost five of their last eight games in the regular season, including a loss that sent them out of the top 25 for the first time since 2010, and their first loss to archrival Clemson since 2008.
+The fourth consecutive bowl victory was a school record, but the seven wins were the fewest since 2009.
+For the rest of the mid-to-late 2010s, South Carolina would struggle to return to national prominence.